ViennaTools/ViennaPS/README.md

 cmake .. -DVIENNAPS_BUILD_GPU_APPLICATION=ON
 make buildGPUApplication
 ```
-This creates the executable `ViennaPS_GPU` (Note: The GPU application only support 3D mode).
-The GPU application can run and parse all configuration files as the CPU application.
+This creates the executable `ViennaPS_GPU` (Note: The GPU application only supports 3D mode).
+The GPU application can run and parse all the same configuration files as the CPU application.

 ## Contributing